nelideven/tabfilepy/README.md

 pip install tabfilepy
 ```

-2. Import and initialise the handler
+2. Import and initialize the handler
 ```
 # Example code
 from tabfilepy import tabfilepy